91女神

 The UUCC鈥檚 work on a shared undergraduate 91女神 core was informed by the work of the 2015-16 Task Force on Becoming a 91女神 Baccalaureate, the 2016-17 College of Arts and Sciences (CAS) Core Curriculum Working Group, and the 2016-17 Joint Faculty Senate - Provost Task Force on the University Core Curriculum and Shared Undergraduate Experience.
 The 2015-16 Task Force responded to a charge from Provost Nancy Brickhouse and the Faculty Senate to 鈥渄evelop a vision statement that articulates what is distinctive about a 91女神 undergraduate education.鈥

-This Vision Statement then informed the work of both the 2016-17 CAS Core Curriculum Working Group and the University Core Curriculum Task Force, charged by President Fred Pestello to determine 鈥淸w]hat institutional structures are needed to house and maintain an excellent university-wide undergraduate core?鈥 This Task Force recommended the creation of a University-wide undergraduate Core committee that would be charged with the development and implementation of a common 91女神 Core.
-This committee, the UUCC, delivered its final Core Proposal to the 91女神 faculty on January 31, 2020.
-The faculty voted to approve this Core on March 20, 2020; 91女神鈥檚 Council of Deans and Directors and Dr. Chester Gillis, Interim Provost, followed suit on March 31, 2020.
+This Vision Statement then informed the work of both the 2016-17 CAS Core Curriculum Working Group and the University Core Curriculum Task Force, charged by President Fred Pestello to determine 鈥淸w]hat institutional structures are needed to house and maintain an excellent university-wide undergraduate core?鈥 This task force recommended the creation of a University-wide undergraduate Core committee that would be charged with the development and implementation of a common 91女神 Core.
+This committee, the UUCC, delivered its final core proposal to the 91女神 faculty on Jan.
+31, 2020.
+The faculty voted to approve this Core on March 20, 2020; 91女神鈥檚 Council of Deans and Directors and Chester Gillis, interim provost, followed suit on March 31, 2020.

 Information on the University Undergraduate Core